-Document Date Restrictions sample 38,000 acres need an easement of which approximately 25,000 acres are located in the floodway.
-NO development in the floodway Development in the floodplain may be allowed in accordance with local flood plain t 13, 2018 ordinances, rules, regulations, and the terms and conditions of the easement Right to temporarily inundate property with floodwaters Easement will compensate for all impacts caused by the project, such as loss of sngr development rights, agricultural production, and periodic and temporary flooding d Au impacts (debris) date AFT Farming will be allowed, however development will be limited н 4 DR All structures surrently is prepared fleedway will be required to be removed on or EN ion All structures currently in proposed noodway will be required to be removed on or EM vers before a certain date, of else they become property of the Diversion Authority EAS Mitigation Plan" Ingress/Egress access rights for project use are granted.
-Any crop damage will Щ be reimbursed based on APH for the growing crop. МΡ SA Owner can mortgage the property as long as the mortgage is subordinate to the NO and flowage easement RSI thts IVE Y Ri right, title, and interest in and to the STRUCTURES and improvements now situated ٩D pert on the easement property, excepting fencing, and excepting any existing structures Ę 'Pro outside the FEMA floodway or grantor MAY IMPROVE to be in compliance with ect ' flood plain development ordinances 1' higher than the elevation of the maximum Proje pool elevation sion A Area Diver no excavation shall be conducted and no fill placed on land within the established FEMA floodway without such approval as to the location and method of excavation and/or placement of fill and verification that the fill will not impact project operation E fro Can use for crop production, pasture, other farm use, hunting (inc. right to post in ND) Grantee has right to remove trees, underbrush, obstructions, and any other vegetation, structure, or obstacles on the easement property.
-HOWEVER, grantor is solely responsible, at grantor's sole expense and discretion, for maintaining the easement property, including grass cutting and weed control. and DEBRIS REMOVAL FOLLOWING INUNDATION
+Document Date Document language may vary slightly due to state laws and local jurisdictions.
+Restrictions Document sample 29,200 acres need an easement of which approximately 26,000 acres are located in the floodway.
+NO development in the floodway Development in the floodplain may be allowed in accordance with local flood plain ordinances, rules, regulations, and the terms and conditions of the easement Right to temporarily inundate property with floodwaters Easement will compensate for all impacts caused by the project, such as loss of development rights, agricultural production, and periodic and temporary flooding 20 impacts (debris) , 20 une 1 Farming will be allowed, however development will be limited FW DIVERSION SAMPLE EASEMEN I from FM Area Diversion Project "Property Rights and Mitigation Plan" version 5 dated June 1, 2020 All structures currently in proposed floodway will be required to be removed on or 5 dã before a certain date, or else they become property of the Diversion Authority ion vers Ingress/Egress access rights for project use are granted.
+Any crop damage will a Z be reimbursed based on area disturbed, APH for the growing crop, owner's yields the year of the damages, and current crop prices at the time of the damages. atio Easement is perpetual and will run with the property.
+Owner can mortgage the property as long as the mortgage is subordinate to the easement.
+Owner cannot hts a encumber the property in any way contrary to project use.
+FIN DIVERSION SAMPLE EASEMENT ject "Property Rights and Mittigation Plan" ver le rt V right, title, and interest in and to the STRUCTURES and improvements now situated on the easement property, excepting fencing, drain tile and related appurtenances, ב ב and excepting any existing structures outside the Federal Mitigation Zone 1 FEMA floodway or grantor MAY IMPROVE to be in compliance with flood plain n P development ordinances 1' higher than the base flood elevation and also 0.2% ersi annual chance even water elevation, whichever is higher also excepting newly Div constructed structures outside Zone 1 in accordance with ordinances and the MN DNR Area dam safety and public waters work permit ЧЕМ fror no excavation shall be conducted and no fill placed on land within the established FEMA floodway without such approval as to the location and method of excavation and/or placement of fill and verification that the fill will not impact project operation Can use for crop production, pasture, other farm use, hunting (inc. right to post in ND) Grantee has right to remove trees, underbrush, obstructions, and any other vegetation, structure, or obstacles on the easement property.
+HOWEVER, grantor is solely responsible, at grantor's sole expense and discretion, for maintaining the easement property, including grass cutting and weed control, and DEBRIS REMOVAL FOLLOWING INUNDATION